Common-Ground-DAO/cg-airdrop-plugin/README.md

 2. **Upload CSV**: Upload a CSV file with columns `address` and `amount`
 3. **Generate Tree**: The app automatically generates a merkle tree from your data
 4. **Deploy Contract**: Enter a token contract address and deploy the AirdropClaim contract
-5. **Manage Airdrops**: Use the API to create and manage airdrop records in the database
+5. **Manage Airdrops & Vestings**: Use the UI and API to create and manage airdrops and vestings

 ## CSV Format